OrderedSet86/garden-of-grind-doc/pages/rules.md

 3. **Generate world normally**
     - You don't have to turn "generate structures" off!
 4. **Questbook allowed**
-    - You need this for one item and bee start:
+    - You need this for bee start:
-        - Flawless diamond (needed to make MV lathe for circuit progression)
         - For bee start, make a scoop and get bee coins.
 You can use these to trade for two hives.
 If the hives do not drop a princess and a drone (needed for the next step of QB bees), reset to a backup.
 After you clear the princess/drone boundary, breed carefully (eg gentle frames) until you can get to alveary swarmer, which lets you generate new ignobles.
 After this, work towards Botania Hiveacynth, which will unlock new bees for you.

 #### Run-Specific Rules